Chicago posts record rout of New York 100-62, forces Game 3 - WHIZ News

-CHICAGO (AP) — Kahleah Copper scored 20 points and Courtney Vandersloot added 16 to help Chicago to a record rout of New York 100-62, tying the first-round playoff series Saturday and forcing a decisive Game 3.
+CHICAGO (AP) — Kahleah Copper scored 20 points and Courtney Vandersloot added 16 to help Chicago to a record rout of New York 100-62, tying the first-round WNBA playoffs series on Saturday and forcing a decisive Game 3.

 The teams will play on Tuesday in New York with a trip to the WNBA semifinals at stake.

 Candace Parker added 12 points, 12 rebounds and four assists for the Sky, who broke their own WNBA record for largest margin of victory in the playoffs.
-Chicago won by 36 at home in Game 3 of the Finals last year.
+Chicago won by 36 at home in Game 3 of the Finals against the Phoenix Mercury last year.

+The defending champion Sky took it right at New York after losing Game 1 at home 98-91 on Wednesday night when the Liberty went on a 13-0 run to end the game.

+“We knew we had to do something different than we’ve been doing all regular season,” said Vandersloot, who shot 7 of 10 from the field and grabbed nine rebounds on Saturday.
+“That was our fault, we came out and played a regular-season game.
+You credit New York, they came out and beat us on our home floor.
+We knew that wasn’t going to happen again.”

 Cooper opened the scoring with a 3-pointer and then drove hard to the basket.
 She was also disruptive on defensive, forcing New York into turnovers.
 The Liberty only had eight miscues in the first game.
-But they matched that total by the end of the first quarter, with Chicago ahead 31-10.
-Copper had 10 points in the first quarter.
+But they matched that total by the end of the first quarter, with Chicago ahead 31-10, behind Cooper’s 10 points.
+She finished 8 of 16 from the field.

 Chicago extended the advantage in the second quarter to 31, playing relentless defense and cruising to a 52-28 halftime lead.
 New York could get no closer in the second half as the Sky kept it going offensively and defensively.